DEX or CEX? Your Crypto Exchange Guide

-Automated Market Maker DEXs are also known as AMM DEXs and tend to embody the more recent swathe of exchanges.
+Automated market maker DEXs, also known as AMMs, have seen a huge surge in use in recent years.
 They were developed as a response to a key problem that is prevalent in crypto exchanges – lack of liquidity.
-You might already be familiar with some of those protocols – SushiSwap, Uniswap and Compound are just a few of the most prevalent.
+You might already be familiar with some of those DEXs – SushiSwap, Uniswap and Compound are just a few of the most prevalent.

 Instead of matching buyers and sellers, the trades on AMM DEXs are carried out using liquidity pools managed by the DEX’s own smart contract.
 The liquidity is sourced from users who either give their coins or tokens (in trading pairs) in exchange for passive income or, if they’re taking a more calculated approach, as part of a broader yield farming strategy.